mattymatty97/LTC_AdditionalNetworking/README.md

 - Boombox playing ( Owner will broadcast the explicit track id and playing status )
 - Boombox status ( Clients will request Boombox status from Host upon spawn )
 - Player Username ( Owner will sync the name of his playerObject )
-- Explicit rotation of Items ( Owner will Broadcast )
+- Sync scrap value if value is missing ( Client will request values from server )

 Planned:
-- request scrap value on scan ( if value is missing )
 - Television sync ( status / play time )

 Planned but might not happen: